Traveling exhibits can be set up at your location as an inexpensive way of enhancing your exhibitions, educational programming, events and activities.

-Exhibits are free for historical societies and historical museums.
-Other organizations will be charged a $100 rental fee per exhibit.
+Exhibits are free for historical societies, historical museums, Local History Partners and Local History Partner Library Plus members.
+Other organizations will be charged a $200 rental fee per exhibit.

 Organizations may schedule up to three traveling exhibitions per calendar year.
 Each exhibit may be borrowed for approximately four to five weeks at a time.

 Borrowing organizations normally arrange for traveling exhibits to be shown at their own facility.
 However, you may arrange to sponsor an exhibition at another site in the community if you wish.

 We’ll deliver and set up the exhibit at your site – with the exception of wall-hung exhibitions – as well as take it down at the end of your show.
 You’ll need to provide storage for the shipping containers while the exhibit is on site.

 We’ll provide a sample news release for publicizing your exhibit along with your confirmation.
 Please don’t announce the exhibition until you receive your written confirmation.

 To book an exhibit, please contact Karen DePauw at firstname.lastname@example.org or (317) 233-3110.

 Visitors will take a ride through Indiana’s rich automotive past as they discover the Hoosier State’s prolific contributions.
 From inventors and innovators like Elwood Haynes and Ralph Teetor to automakers like Studebaker and Duesenberg, Indiana has left an indelible mark on the industry for more than a century – and vice versa.